csu-hci-projects/FA24-GabelT-ShannonA/README.md

 # FA24-GabelT-ShannonA
 ## How the application runs
+Our current and complete project version is available in this repo:

 https://github.com/TianaGabel/HW1/tree/main/Homework1

 The application uses Unreal Engine.
 Opening the .uproject file named "Homework1" in the above repository will open the game on Unreal Engine where it can be run in the editor.
 ## Team members and contributions
 ### Ali Shannon